She was in an Auburn sweatshirt when I got her on the phone. Because it was Wednesday.

 “We try to get to as many games as we can, especially with the Georgia Dome right here,” Jodi says.
 “We definitely catch those (the SEC Championship Game) and the (season) opening games.”

-But they won’t just drive to Auburn games.
+But they don’t just go to Auburn games they can drive to.
 They’ll fly.

 Pasadena was a different story.